Hotmoka/hotmoka/tutorial/Takamaka.md

 > Again, we stress that such limitations only apply to storage objects.
 > Other objects, thet needn't be kept in blockchain but are useful for
-> the implementation of Takamaka code, can be defined in a comletely free way.
+> the implementation of Takamaka code, can be defined in a completely free way
+> and used in code that runs in the blockchain.